Opinion | Why regime change in Moscow is not the goal

 And there are already signs that he is facing rising challenges at home.
 Imported food, technology and other goods are drying up.
 The ruble has become rubble.
 Credit cards and ATMs have stopped working.
 More than 13,000 Russians have been arrested for protesting since the invasion.
 Alexei Navalny, the opposition leader who was nearly killed by a nerve agent in 2020 and is being held by the regime on bogus charges, has encouraged followers to hit the streets.

 The intelligence community believes the economic crisis is exacerbating domestic political opposition to Putin, though reliable polling is difficult.
 Facebook and Twitter are blocked.
 Independent reporting has literally been criminalized.
 Journalists can be sentenced to 15 years in prison for writing that the war is a war, instead of a “special military operation,” the phrase used by the Kremlin.
-Meanwhile, a generation of western conveniences and commercial openings have dried up overnight.
-“Thirty years of progress in Russia has been wiped out,” Under Secretary of State for Political Affairs Victoria Nuland testified Tuesday before the Senate.
+Meanwhile, a generation of Western conveniences and commercial openings have dried up overnight.
+“Thirty years of progress in Russia has been wiped out,” Undersecretary of State for Political Affairs Victoria Nuland testified Tuesday before the Senate.

 If Russian history is any guide, the more Putin gets bogged down abroad, the weaker he will become at home.
 Conventional wisdom remains that Russia’s military will take control of most, or all, of Ukraine, but these forces won’t be welcomed as liberators.
 The more lethal the insurgency, and the more body bags returning to Russia, the less tenable Putin’s occupation will become.